By Mark Schipper

 THE TWO-POINT CONVERSION'S YEAR ONE

-The 1959 NCAA Football Guide, written after that first season with the two-point conversion in play, was still fixated on the change:
+The 1959 NCAA Football Guide, written after a full season with the rule in place, was still fixated on the change:

 "No more heated controversy has swept football since the free-substitution system was ruled out in 1953 than sprang up in January when the NCAA Rules committee, headed by Michigan's Fritz Crisler, made its surprise announcement about the drastic change.
 Coaches were, and still are, sharply divided over the worthiness of the change and whether it should have been made without a waiting period for more consideration."

-One of the men who hated the rule and wanted it repealed was Bobby Dodd, the man we began the story with.
-Dodd loved defense and the kicking game and despised the idea of a new scoring opportunity for the offense.
-He would fight multiple times over the ensuing years for the rule to be rolled back, but in that first season he found an opportunity to fire a missile at Nelson, and he did not miss.
+One of the men who hated the rule was Bobby Dodd, the man we began the story with.
+Dodd loved defense and the kicking game and despised the idea of a new scoring opportunity for the offenses.
+Dodd would lose multiple fights to have the rule rolled back over the ensuing years, but in that first season he had found a perfect opportunity to fire a missile at Nelson, and he did not miss.

-Nelson and his Blue Hens had lost two games as a direct consequence of the new rule he'd fought for.
-In humiliating fashion they had dropped their home opener to Lehigh when the Engineers nailed a two-point conversion late to win, 8-7.
-Just a month later, Delaware failed on a two-point conversion of its own against Lafayette in an embarrassing, 7-6 upset loss.
+Nelson's Blue Hens had lost not one, but two games as a direct consequence of the rule he'd fought so hard for.
+In humiliating fashion Delaware dropped its home opener to Lehigh after the Engineers nailed a two-point conversion to go ahead, 8-7, in the final minutes.
+Just a month later Delaware had failed on a two-point conversion of its own against Lafayette in an embarrassing, 7-6, upset loss.

-After that second defeat Dodd had made his way to the campus post office in Atlanta and composed his congratulations.
-Nelson, who later revealed that Dodd never missed a chance to rib him about the rule change, took it in good humor:
+It was after that second defeat that Dodd made his way to the campus post office in Atlanta and composed his withering congratulations.
+Nelson, who later admitted that Dodd never missed a chance to rib him about the rule change, took it in good humor.

-While many felt in 1953 that a Fifth Column of old chieftains had hijacked free substitution football from them, winning the fight for the two-point conversion was their heaviest counterpunch.
-But even with the new conversion rules spicing up the game, the NFL was about to land a haymaker that would change the relationship between the two levels of football forever.
+While many felt in 1953 that a Fifth Column of Ancients had hijacked free substitution, modern football from them, winning the fight for the two-point conversion was their best counterpunch.
+But even with the conversion rule spicing up the college game, the NFL connected with a haymaker that changed the relationship between the two levels of football forever.

-At the end of the 1958 season, the first year of the two-point conversion, the NFL Championship would be dubbed The Greatest Game Ever Played.
-The immortal Johnny Unitas and his Baltimore Colts battled Frank Gifford and the New York Giants in a nationally broadcast title round from Yankee Stadium.
-The intense, high-level scrap grew into into a white knuckle, 23-17, sudden-death victory for the Colts that put the professional league on an unstoppable path to the top of the American sporting scene.
+That autumn the immortal Johnny Unitas and his Baltimore Colts battled Frank Gifford and the New York Giants in the 1958 NFL championship game.
+In a nationally broadcast title round from Yankee Stadium—a ballpark the colleges had made famous as a football venue decades earlier—an intense, high-level scrap grew into into a white knuckle, 23-17, sudden-death victory for the Colts that put the professional league on an unstoppable romp to the top of the American sporting scene.

-Seven years later the colleges would win back their open substitution rules, but unintended consequences would accompany this new version of the game.
-With the manpower shortages no longer an issue, college football began to grow once again, in both size and cost, as the need for position coaches to coach, and players to play and practice with, spiked sharply.
+In 1964 the colleges would win back their open substitution rules, but the law of unintended consequences followed this new version of the game.
+With the manpower shortages no longer an issue, college football began to grow in both size and cost, as the need for position coaches to coach, and players to play and practice with, spiked.

 There's no doubt Neyland was around somewhere, glad he wasn't there to deal with it.